 Part Exchange / Upgrades / Buy Sell

 Another scam to watch out for which targets sellers is whereby you are informed that by part-exchanging, upgrading or buying another week you will stand much more chance of selling your timeshare or that the company will be able to sell your timeshare for you.
-This can be quite complex it has to be said and so if the proposition sounds appealing then first check whether the company offering you the service are TATOC or RDO affiliated.
+This can be quite complex it has to be said and so if the proposition sounds appealing then first check whether the company offering you the service are RDO affiliated.
 If they are not run away quick!